Manishh09/ng-coding-challenges/projects/ngc-routing/src/app/challenges/challenge-10-authorized-resource-access/docs/CH-10-SOLUTION_GUIDE.md

 - Standalone components with lazy-loaded `loadComponent`.

 ### 6. UI and User Experience
 - **Login Page:** Angular Material card with username/password fields and login button.
-Successful login updates the signal and navigates to `/dashboard`.
+Successful login updates the signal and navigates to `/products`.
-- **Dashboard Page:** Displays a welcome message and logout button.
+- **Products Page:** Displays a welcome message and logout button.
 Uses signal to dynamically show user info.

 ### 7. Logout Flow
 - Logout resets the signal to `false`.